 We all have opinions about food – how it’s produced, what’s in it, who’s producing it and how it impacts our health – but which consumers are setting trends and shaping attitudes about food today and how do we engage to earn trust?

-The latest consumer trust research from The Center for Food Integrity provides the statistical data to prove it.
+The 2016 research from The Center for Food Integrity (CFI) tell us.